 Completing the learning curve on oily water separator technology

-There are more than 15 different oil water separator technology types that can be used to treat oily water.
-And within each technology type there are small design differences between vendors.
-It can get confusing!
-This page has been put together so that you can better appreciate important design factors and how they affect each oil water separator type.
+There are more than 15 different oil separation technologies that can be used to treat oily water.
+Within each technology type there are small design differences between vendors which can get confusing!
+This page has been put together so that you can better appreciate important design factors and how they affect each oil separator type.
 The information is in the form of a series of ‘tutorials’.
 We hope you find them helpful and interesting.
 Make sure you let us know what you think.

-Tutorial 1: Four Types of Oil Polution in Water
+Tutorial 1: Four Types of Oil Pollution in Water

 - Free Oil: